HenriqueOPeixoto/python-ftp/README.md

-# python-ftp v0.8.2-alpha
+# python-ftp v0.8.3
-This project allows users to host or access an FTP server.
-The implementation of the server is pretty much done, but the client-side is still under construction.
-In the last version the user can only display files on a directory.
+This project allows users to host or access an FTP server, which can be configured inside of the program.
+There are still some bugs to fix, but the client side is pretty much done.

 # Setting up virtualenv
 Use the command: